 The market in Aburoc is a miracle in itself.
 You will find it on the main street of the settlement.
 Drivers from Sudan perform crazy maneuvers to get there, especially during the rainy season.
 With a bit of luck, if the muddy roads allow it, they drive on for a week in their rusty tractors.

 And then there is the housing situation.
 Jojo: “People had to protect their shelters better from the rain, heat, and dust.”

 Via satphone, Jojo communicates with Juba.
 Enkas himself constantly tries to keep in touch with the Cordaid head office in The Hague.
 We divide the activities among the other aid organizations that are brave enough to keep working in Aburoc.
 The security situation is closely monitored.
 After all, this is rebel area.
 How long will it take for the fighting to break out here too?
-We took our chances and in April we started an emergency relief operation for 25,000 people who were trapped between the war and the desert.
+We are taking our chances and are starting an emergency relief operation for 25,000 people who are trapped between the war and the desert.

 Lootings and robberies

 The risk of looting and armed robberies is too big when traveling over land.
 That’s why Enkas organized the transportation of materials by air: shovels, fishing nets, hooks, buckets, soap, water filters, thousands of kilos of seeds and many square kilometers of sturdy tarpaulins are being unloaded on a dusty, improvised runway, along with backpacks full of South Sudanese pounds.